 The ghost gecko lizard encapsulated in petrified tree resin from the ancient forests of Madagascar.
 The impression of the ancient lizard is clear in the images above, once trapped in the sticky tree sap, the gecko could not completely free itself, as more sap oozed from the tropical tree this encapsulated the little gecko.
 The head of the gecko appears to have been lost.

 It is clear the gecko's tail has become detached, the detachable tail end is some distance from the position of the gecko's remaining hind quarter with hind legs.
-It is therefore reasonable to interrupt this as evidence that the gecko lost its tail in the act of trying to free itself from the sticky resin.
-The general consensus for gecko inclusions is one of predation, the gecko sees the smorgasbord of insects trapped on the sweet smelling oozing tree resin and enters into the trap itself.
-Most gecko lizards were strong enough to release themselves, if at first stuck in heavy flows of sap.
+It is, therefore, reasonable to interrupt this as evidence that the gecko lost its tail in the act of trying to free itself from the sticky resin.
+The general consensus for gecko inclusions is one of predation, the gecko sees the smorgasbord of insects trapped within the oozing tree resin and enters into the trap itself.
+Most gecko lizards were strong enough to release themselves if at first stuck in heavy flows of sap.
 This is one of the reasons lizards are are so rarely found in ambers and copal's.
 This individual was not so lucky.

 The petrified copal stalactite exhibits clarity, the amber coloured window with a varied collection of encapsulated prehistoric debris and insects which one can easily pick out within the golden syrup of the petrified and fossilised copal.
 Insects present includes a winged wasp type insect and legs of a damsel or crane fly near the gecko.

 Most copal discovered in the Southern Hemisphere, in South America and southern parts of Africa, are considered to be under 65,000 years old.
 As carbon dating is not considered accurate beyond 50,000 years old it is presently considered difficult to date these petrified and fossilised specimens, therefore, until further research is published these specimens remain scientifically undeterminable.